Bridge Size Culverts

 For the purpose of culvert design, standard culverts are defined as structures with an equivalent diameter greater than or equal to 1,500 mm and less than 4,500 mm in diameter.

-For culverts up to 3,000 mm in diameter, the current version of standard drawing S-1418 Installation of Large Metal Pipes (PDF, 440 KB) may be applied.
-For any pipes larger than 3,000 mm, site specific construction drawings are required.
+For culverts up to 3,000 mm in diameter, the current version of standard drawing S-1418 Installation of Large Metal Pipes (PDF, 2.4 MB) may be applied.
+For any pipes larger than 3,000 mm, site-specific construction drawings are required.

 Major culverts are defined as: